 Many people think owning a business is nothing but flex time, schmoozing and networking at fancy cocktail parties.
 But, while we fully support a good schmooze over a glass of bubbly, entrepreneurship isn’t always what it looks like in the movies.
 The road between getting started and finding “success” (however you define it) is a long one.

 Odds are, you’ll need to work long hours and wear countless hats: administrative, marketing, sales, support, and so on.
 Eventually, you’ll be able to bring on team members to help you out—but at the beginning, it’s all up to you.
 Even if you’re lucky, and you’re starting your business with others who already have these talents, you’ll still need to put in some elbow grease to get to the next level.
 So don’t shy away from hard work; it’s what keeps the boat moving forward!

 If there’s one thing every entrepreneur needs to be good at, it’s figuring out how to be efficient at work.
 Working day in and day out does absolutely nothing if you’re not being productive during that time—and that means you have to work smarter, not harder.

 Having trouble staying productive is extremely common, especially when you’re trying to be (or do) everything at once.
 This is where productivity software comes in.
-Traction Tools is specifically designed to keep your To-Dos, meetings and measurables organized and connected, letting you move between tasks quickly while staying on top of your day.
+Bloom Growth is specifically designed to keep your to-dos, meetings and measurables organized and connected, letting you move between tasks quickly while staying on top of your day.
 Plus, who doesn’t love running efficient meetings?